shailzasingh/Machine-Learning-code-for-analyzing-genetic-dataset-in-Leishmaniasis/README.md

     40 Leishmaniasis patient dataset

 The datasets were pooled into a sinsle .CSV file, with label encoded at the end of the data of all the samples

+Platforms Used for compiling and executing the code

+        Tensorflow 1.8.0
+        python 3.6
+        numpy 1.14.5
+        pandas 0.23.1
+        PyCharm 2018.1